Musical instrument: Post-classical era/Middle Ages

 During the period of time loosely referred to as the post-classical era and Europe in particular as the Middle Ages, China developed a tradition of integrating musical influence from other regions.
 The first record of this type of influence is in 384 AD, when China established an orchestra in its imperial court after a conquest in Turkestan.
 Influences from Middle East, Persia, India, Mongolia, and other countries followed.
 In fact, Chinese tradition attributes many musical instruments from this period to those regions and countries.
 Cymbals gained popularity, along with more advanced trumpets, clarinets, pianos, oboes, flutes, drums, and lutes.
 Some of the first bowed zithers appeared in China in the 9th or 10th century, influenced by Mongolian culture.

 India experienced similar development to China in the post-classical era; however, stringed instruments developed differently as they accommodated different styles of music.
 While stringed instruments of China were designed to produce precise tones capable of matching the tones of chimes, stringed instruments of India were considerably more flexible.
 This flexibility suited the slides and tremolos of Hindu music.
 Rhythm was of paramount importance in Indian music of the time, as evidenced by the frequent depiction of drums in reliefs dating to the post-classical era.
 The emphasis on rhythm is an aspect native to Indian music.
 Historians divide the development of musical instruments in medieval India between pre-Islamic and Islamic periods due to the different influence each period provided.

 The Alboka has a double-reed that vibrates when blown on the small tube.
 The tubes regulates the melody and the big horn amplifies the sound.

 In pre-Islamic times, idiophones such as handbells, cymbals, and peculiar instruments resembling gongs came into wide use in Hindu music.
 The gong-like instrument was a bronze disk that was struck with a hammer instead of a mallet.
 Tubular drums, stick zithers (veena), short fiddles, double and triple flutes, coiled trumpets, and curved India horns emerged in this time period.
 Islamic influences brought new types of drum, perfectly circular or octagonal as opposed to the irregular pre-Islamic drums.
 Persian influence brought oboes and sitars, although Persian sitars had three strings and Indian version had from four to seven.
-The Islamic culture also introduced double-clarinet instruments as the Alboka (from Arab, al-buq or "horn") nowadays only alive in Basque Country.
-It must be played using the technique of the circular breathing.
+The Islamic culture also introduced double-clarinet instruments.
+The Alboka (from al-buq, "horn") survives in Basque Country, played using circular breathing.